HelloWorldGTBIT/HelloWorldWebsite/README.md

 ```
 ## Use of requirements.txt file
-If You want to use any other library or function which need an import or needed to be downloaded there is a file <b>requirements.txt</b>
+If You want to use any other library or function which needs an import or needed to be downloaded there is a file <b>requirements.txt</b>
 You can specify the library or function there also its version.<br>
 For Example, if we have used any integration for payment like Razorpay having version 1.0.3, then: